 At a time when most UK galleries remained closed it seemed fitting to follow Jackdaw Line with further outdoor works that not only respond to the gardens, but reflect on the unprecedented times faced by a global society, with a virus at its root.

-Richard Long’s Jackdaw Line along with other artworks in the Open-Up series can be seen at Hestercombe from Wednesday to Sunday each week, 10am – 5pm (last entry 3.30pm).
+Richard Long’s Jackdaw Line along with other artworks in the Open-Up series can be seen at Hestercombe daily, from 10am – 6pm (last entry 4.30pm).
 At the time of publication, all visits must be pre-booked online before you travel.

 Follow Hestercombe Gallery on Instagram.